Ncn914491/Pdf_Tools/PRIVACY-POLICY.md

 We may update this Privacy Policy from time to time.
 We will notify users of any changes by posting the new Privacy Policy in the app and updating the "Last updated" date.

 ## Contact Us
-If you have any questions about this Privacy Policy, please contact us at:
+If you have any questions about this Privacy Policy, please contact us through the Google Play Store listing.
-- Email: [your-email@example.com]
-- App Store: Leave a review or contact through the store

 ## Compliance
 This privacy policy complies with: